About the Civil Affairs Institute

 If you want to know more check our website https://akademia.instytutsprawobywatelskich.pl/

-We introduce the inhabitants of the Lodzkie Voivodship to Polish foreign policy and international affairs.
+We introduced the inhabitants of the Lodzkie Voivodship to Polish foreign policy and international affairs.

 Goals

-1. We organize meetings, debates and events in the Lodzkie Voivodship, which are an opportunity to discuss foreign policy in the region.
+- We organized meetings, debates and events in the Lodzkie Voivodship, which are an opportunity to discuss foreign policy in the region.

-2. We increase the awareness of young people in international affairs.
+- We increased the awareness of young people in international affairs.

-3. We are strengthening the channels of cooperation between the Polish Ministry of Foreign Affairs, universities, local government and non-governmental organizations.
+- We were strengthening the channels of cooperation between the Polish Ministry of Foreign Affairs, universities, local government and non-governmental organizations.

 Timeline